Minutes

 We Own It is a campaign to keep public assets public prevent improper privatization

-Protect Our Pension is a response to the proposed unilateral change to federal public service pensions recently introduced into legislation and hoped to die on the order paper.
+Protect Our Pension is a response to the second unilateral change to federal public service pensions recently introduced into legislation and hoped to die on the order paper.

 Election Reform is a long standing goal of unions to replace the current first past the post process with a method that is more inclusive and representative of the electorate